 Harry has experience in California litigation and federal wage-hour class action defense and related wage-hour compliance counseling.
 He has regularly defended clients in complex wage-hour class and collective action litigation under both California and federal law, with prior experience in more than 40 such cases.
-Harry also provides compliance and auditing advice to businesses operating under California’s complex statutory requirements to reduce or eliminate his clients’ exposure related to pay and working hours.
+Harry also provides compliance advice to businesses operating under California’s complex statutory requirements to reduce or eliminate exposure related to pay and working hours.

 During his service on the NLRB, Harry participated in analyzing and deciding many landmark cases, whether in dissent or in the majority.
 A sample of such cases includes the following:

 Browning Ferris Industries, involving the new joint employer standard created by the NLRB